10 Oct, 2023

 To stay ahead in the ever-evolving agricultural landscape, farmers should actively engage in continuous learning and knowledge sharing.
 Attending workshops, seminars, and agricultural fairs can provide valuable insights into the latest farming practices, technologies, and market trends.
 Collaborating with fellow farmers and sharing

-7. Interplanting or intercropping
+7. Interplanting or Intercropping

 Interplanting or intercropping is a method of planting more than one plant over a space of land which further ensures greater or maximum productivity and saves space.